davendramaharaj1/davendramaharaj1/README.md

 - 👋 Hi, I’m @davendramaharaj1
-- 👀 I’m a Master's Student in Computer Engineering Student at Georgia Tech and my interests span deep learning accelerators and hw/sw co-design.
+- 👀 I’m a Master's Student in Computer Engineering at Georgia Tech and my interests span deep learning accelerators and hw/sw co-design.
 - 👀 My academic/research interests are in:
   - Accelerators for DNN and graphs
   - Reconfigurable Architecture